WV Real Estate Taxes on Minerals

 Each horizontal well is appraised separately.

 Production income is the amount paid for gas and oil that was removed from the ground during the calendar year.
-A calendar year is January through December.
+The production calendar year is January through December.

-The 1099 you receive is based on the calendar year royalty check dates.
-Typically, a producer cuts a check 60 days after the production month, for example, April production income is paid in June.
-So, you have to look at the production dates on your royalty statements to determine your gross production income for the calendar year not the 1099 you receive.
+The Form 1099 you receive is based on the royalty check dates from January through December.
+Typically, a producer cuts a check 60 days after the production month; for example, April production income is paid in June.
+So, you have to look at the production dates on your royalty statements to determine your gross production income for the calendar year, not the 1099 you receive.

 Taxes you pay on your mineral interests are deductible on your federal tax return in the year you make the payment for the taxes.
 For example, if you pay your 2020 mineral tax bill in 2021, then it is deductible on your 2021 tax return.

-Make sure you a receiving a mineral real estate tax bill and your billing address is updated with the County Assessor.
+Make sure you are receiving a mineral real estate tax bill, and your billing address is updated with the County Assessor.
 You don’t want your minerals sold at auction unknowingly.

-WV Legislature passed House Bill (HB 2581) in April 2021 requiring the State Tax Commissioner to develop a revised methodology to value oil and natural gas properties and to be effective July 1, 2021.
-The State Tax Department submitted an emergency rule on how it planned to carry out HB 2581.
+WV Legislature passed House Bill (HB 2581) in April 2021, requiring the State Tax Commissioner to develop a revised methodology to value oil and natural gas properties and to be effective July 1, 2021.
+The State Tax Division submitted an emergency rule on how it planned to carry out HB 2581.

 According to the emergency rule adopted, the value of oil and natural gas-producing property will be determined by “applying a yield capitalization model based on a weighted average cost of capital to the net receipts (once royalties and annual operating costs are subtracted from gross receipts) for working interest (which is the production companies) and yield capitalization model applied to gross royalty payments for royalty interest (which is the mineral owner).”